Learn how to build and manage tables

 Sort 0→ 9 or 9 → 0

-Click delete icon to delete column
+Click the delete icon to delete a column.

-Click Filter above the table
+Click Filter above the table.

 Select a column to filter

-Choose between equal to, not equal to, contains, does not contain, is empty, is not empty and enter a value into the field
+Choose between equal to, not equal to, contains, does not contain, is empty, is not empty and enter a value into the field.

-Click Filter above the table
+Click Filter above the table.

-Select a number column to filter
+Select a number column to filter.

-Choose between Equal to, not equal to, greater than, greater or equal to, less than, less or equal to, is empty, is not empty and enter a value in the field
+Choose between Equal to, not equal to, greater than, greater or equal to, less than, less or equal to, is empty, is not empty and enter a value in the field.